Makselyanov/argo-weld-calc/DATABASE_MIGRATION.md

 ALTER TYPE material_enum ADD VALUE IF NOT EXISTS 'copper';
 ALTER TYPE material_enum ADD VALUE IF NOT EXISTS 'brass';
 ALTER TYPE material_enum ADD VALUE IF NOT EXISTS 'titanium';

--- Rename old value (if ENUM is used and 'steel' needs to be renamed to 'black_metal') -- Note: PostgreSQL doesn't support renaming enum values directly -- You would need to:
--- 1. Create new enum with all values
--- 2. Alter column to use new enum
--- 3. Drop old enum
 ```

 **Option 3: Change column type to TEXT (recommended)**